crmpicco/pcpp1/advanced-oop.md

 golfer = Golfer("Ernie Els", 0)
 golfer.age = 55  # :x: this raises an AttributeError
 ```
+`__hash__` - used to define a custom hash function for instances of a class

+`__delete__` - used in descriptors to define custom behaviour when an attribute is deleted

+`__del__` - this method is called when an object is about to be destroyed.
+It is useful for cleaning up resources, such as closing files or releasing locks.
+However, it is not guaranteed to be called immediately when an object goes out of scope, so it should not be relied upon for critical resource management.

 `super()` - used to call a method from a superclass.
 Can be used with single and multiple inheritance.
 Follows the MRO (Method Resolution Order) which can skip the immediate parent if multiple inheritance is in play. **Importantly, it does not always mean "direct parent".**